 Bradley is also one of the founding members of the District New Music Coalition, an organization of composers that aim to promote the performance and appreciation of contemporary music by connecting performers, composers, institutions, and audiences located in the Washington, D.C. metropolitan area through concerts, conferences, and active community-building.
 Please visit www.districtnewmusiccoalition.com for more information.

 He is also active in the fields of music theory and music theory pedagogy.
 As a theorist, his most notable work has been his research into Earle Brown and his Open Form compositions, specifically his analysis of Brown's String Quartet (1965).
 As a pedagogue, he is always looking for new and engaging ways to incorporate technology into the music theory classroom, and has been published on the topic of utilizing iPad's to enrich class lessons by the Journal of Music Theory Pedagogy Online.
 He has also presented his work in a variety of mediums, including SCI and CMS conferences, UMBC's Livewire New Music Festival, the USF New Music Festival & Symposium, and as a guest lecturer at multiple universities.

 Bradley graduated from Campbell University in Buies Creek, NC, in 2012 with B.A. degrees in both Music Composition and Music Education.
 In 2014 he graduated from Appalachian State University in Boone, NC, with a M.M. degree in Music Theory and Composition.
-He then earned a D.M.A. degree in music composition at the University of Maryland in College Park, MD in 2017.
+In 2017, he earned a D.M.A. degree in music composition at the University of Maryland in College Park.
 Currently, he is an adjunct professor at American University.
 His previous composition teachers include Thomas J. DeLio, Scott Meister, and Ran Whitley.

 Bradley is a member of Society of Composers, Inc., Broadcast Music, Inc., College Music Society, and Pi Kappa Lambda.